modularml/mojo/docs/roadmap.md

     _ = s^ # discard 's' explicitly
 ```

-A quick note on the behaviour of "stateful" closures.
+A quick note on the behavior of "stateful" closures.
 One sharp edge here is
 that stateful closures are *always* capture-by-copy; Mojo lacks syntax for
 move-captures and the lifetime tracking necessary for capture-by-reference.
 Stateful closures are runtime values -- they cannot be passed as parameters,